gommehdnet/cheetah/README.md

 ## Update upstream
 - Make sure all changes are committed and patches have been rebuilt
-- Identify the latest commit in https://github.com/PaperMC/Paper/commits/master and copy its hash.
+- Identify the latest commit in https://github.com/PaperMC/Paper/commits/main/ and copy its hash.
 Update `paperRef` in `gradle.properties` accordingly.
 - Run `./gradlew applyAllPatches`
 - Fix potential conflicts during merges and update your code to the latest version
-- Run `./gradlew rebuildPatches`
+- Run `./gradlew rebuildPaperSingleFilePatches`
 - Validate that everything works and commit your changes

 ## Contributing